 M-w for rectangles: it records the rectangle as the last

 killed rectangle, without deleting the text from the buffer.

 To yank the last killed rectangle, type C-x r y

-The rectangle’s first line is inserted there, the rectangle’s second line is inserted at the same horizontal
+yank-rectangle).
+The rectangle’s first line is inserted at

+point, the rectangle’s second line is inserted at the same horizontal

-position, but one line vertically down, and so on.
+position one line vertically below, and so on.
 The number of lines

 You can also copy rectangles into and out of registers with C-x r r r and C-x r i r.
 See Rectangle Registers.

 There are two commands you can use for making blank rectangles:

 C-x r c (

 clear-rectangle) blanks out existing text in the